xcomfan/xcomfan.github.io/gitref/remotes.md

 # Fetching and pulling from your remotes

 To get data from your remote projects you run the command below.
-This command goes to the remote project and pull down all the data from that remote project that you don't have yet.
+This command goes to the remote project and pulls down all the data from that remote project that you don't have yet.
 After you do this, you should have references to all the branches from that remote which you can merge in or inspect at any time.

 `git fetch <remote>`